 I’ve wanted to grow in prayer for a couple of years now.
 I’ve felt a deep longing, maybe even a “calling,” to go deeper in prayer.
 And yet the truth is that I’ve only made minor improvements in this area of my spiritual development.

-How does my personality keep me from prayer?
+So how does my personality keep me from prayer?
+Let me explain.

 Historically, when I’m having an issue with someone in my life, a conflict or a misunderstanding, here’s what typically goes down for me: